 The first step towards your CAT preparation is to have the complete information and knowledge of CAT 2018 Syllabus and important areas for CAT.
 CAT syllabus has been designed to assess the prospective admission-seekers' suitability for MBA education.
-The CAT is a primary filter used by all the 20 IIMs and several hundreds of other reputed colleges like S.P.
+The CAT exam is the primary filter used by all the 20 IIMs and several hundred other reputed colleges like S.P.
 Jain, FMS, MDI, etc. for admission to their MBA programs.
-It is a multiple- choice based test with penalties for wrong answers.
+It has both MCQs and non-MCQs based test with penalties for wrong answers.
 IIMs don't specify the syllabus as such but based on previous year papers we have developed a comprehensive list of important topics and areas for CAT.

 CAT Verbal Ability & Reading Comprehension Syllabus: Expected Topics

 CAT Verbal Ability is one area which has seen the maximum change in topics and structure over the last three years.
-Going by the topics that appeared in the CAT-2017 exam, you need to prepare for the following topics for sure:
+Going by the topics that appeared in the CAT 2017 exam, you need to prepare for the following important topics:

 - Reading Comprehension: Out of the 34 questions in the exam, 24 questions were from this area.